 Lemos Farm is a year-round kids destination.
 They host birthday parties and pony rides all year as well as (and I’m not kidding), goat yoga.
 In September, they transform into fall festival mini theme park.
 They have a haunted house, hay rides, train rides, a petting zoo, car barn and slides.
 What they don’t actually have is pumpkins.
 So Lemos Farm is great for a family outing, but you’ll need to find your perfect pumpkin elsewhere.

-Costs: An adult pass is $10 and kids passes are $20-25 depending upon the activities.
+Activity Costs: Pumpkin patch passes are $15.
 The get booked up so purchase tickets at least a few days in advance.

 Location: 12320 San Mateo Rd, Half Moon Bay.
 Right on 92, hang a right at the brightly decorated horse sculpture.